 Kansas governor's clout wanes amid talk he may take new job

-Gov. Sam Brownback, with Lt.
 Gov. Jeff Colyer, walks out of Colyer's statehouse office Thursday, March 9, 2017, on their way to a humanitarian award ceremony in Topeka, Kans.
+The governor said he has no comm... .

 Comments